 Intravenous access and laboratory testing

-• blood glucose – the only test required before starting the IVT (AHA/ASA 2019 I/B-NR)
+• blood glucose – the only test required before starting IVT (AHA/ASA 2019 I/B-NR)

 • bilirubin, osmolality, liver panel (AST, ALT, GMT)